-One of the earliest signs of autism is a difference in social skill abilities, or lack thereof.
-The ability to make eye contact, communicate, speak, play, or engage in joint attention (such as mimicking what others do) is in most cases depleted, or at least not very strong, for those living with autism.
+A key element of world autism awareness is having an understanding of social behaviors.
+One of the earliest signs of autism is a difference in social skill abilities or lack thereof.
+For those living with ASD, the ability to make eye contact, communicate, speak, play, or engage in joint attention (such as mimicking what others do) is, in most cases, depleted, or at least not very strong.

-For some, using communication tools like phones, iPads, and communication boards can help, but for others even those tools are not helpful.
+On World Autism Day, it’s important to raise awareness of the tools that can help autistic individuals improve their social skills.
+For some, using communication tools like phones, iPads, and communication boards can help, but for others, even those tools are not helpful.
 Even so, an electronic device used for communication is void of certain face to face attributes and does not open a connection or what we know as real human interaction.

 There are many instances where animals can assist in this area.
 Having a pet can open dialog, provide comfort, and help engage.
 One thing for sure is that these human interactive qualities are not usually innate in those with sensory differences and must be taught.

 Social skills classes or one-on-one therapies can make a tremendous difference in the ability to socialize, as can focused groups like specialized summer programs, or summer camps.
 Having these experiences can make the difference between being isolated and having a social network.

 Specialized sensory equipment, like bubble tubes and fiber optics, are also effective tools for encouraging social skill development in individuals with ASD.

 We all struggle with our emotions at some time in our lives, but for those with ASD, it can be a moment-to-moment struggle.
 Understanding the emotional challenges that autistic individuals struggle with is vital for improving world autism awareness and compassion.
 It also raises awareness of how to adapt to better support those with ASD.

 Learning to regulate emotion can take a team and family approach that includes looking for signs of emotional instability and learning to catch emotional outbursts before they occur.